 Location is one of the Lubecks highlights: on the Trave River, and is the largest German port city on the Baltic Sea.

 The main walking attractions are in the medieval Altstadt (old city) located on an island surrounded by the Trave river and channels.
 It’s on the list of the UNESCO heritage site.
 The streets of Lubeck are a delight for an expert in architecture.

 In other areas of Lübeck’s old town, you will find many beautiful old buildings intertwined with modern ones and modern infrastructure.
 Lubeck’s architecture has very noticeable red colors.

-The courtyards also worth visiting, and mostly found in the well-preserved Kober area (island) in the north along Engeslwisch, Glockengießerstraße, and Engelsgrube, and in the south around the cathedral.
+The courtyards are also worth visiting and are mostly found in the well-preserved Kober area (island) in the north along Engeslwisch, Glockengießerstraße, and Engelsgrube, and in the south around the cathedral.

-Even Lucbecks Hospital is a historical sight and worth to visit once you are there (Hospital of the Holy Spirit).
+Even Lucbecks Hospital is a historical sight and worth visiting once you are there (Hospital of the Holy Spirit).
 Founded in 1286 as a hospital for the poor, it served as a retirement home during the Reformation.